If there's a reason you can't travel, we'll transfer

-We’re talking Best Man against mountain, Groom vs gorge and shenanigans with sheep(?!)
+We’re talking best man against mountain, groom vs gorge and a welsh challenge?!

 No two ways about it, if your weekend calls for days jam packed with heart-pumping adventure in the great outdoors, then you’ve found yourself smack bang in the middle of the action packed valley!
-Stag weekends were made for white knuckle adventure and if you’re looking for some real adrenaline-fuelled fun with the boys it doesn’t get much wilder, more invigorating or more challenging than a Brecon Beacons stag do!
+Stag weekends were made for white knuckle adventure and if you’re looking for some adrenaline-fuelled stag activities in Brecon it doesn’t get much wilder, more invigorating or more challenging than a Brecon Beacons stag do!

 The SAS train here!

 As striking backdrops go, you’d be hard pushed to find a more formidable line-up than the natural wonders of the Brecon Beacons National Park.
 So if you’re looking for a destination fit for stags to fight for supremacy, bragging and first round rights then you’ve more than found your man!

 520 square miles of untouched park manages to pack in caves, valleys, forests, rivers, a 3000ft mountain and a 90ft waterfall.
 By our reckoning that’s over 300,000 acres of natural stomping ground for best men to scramble across, climb up, hike over, attack and conquer!

 And when it’s time to kick back at the end of the day a Brecon stag do more than holds its own for night-time entertainment.

 There aren’t many destinations where you’d (legally) find stags hanging from every available surface in view but then there aren’t many destinations like the Brecons!
 And when it comes to outdoor activities you really have made a stellar choice (StagWeb salutes you sir!)
 This neck of the Welsh woods is blessed with some of the best outdoor activities in the country; cliff jumping, coasteering, canyoning, kayaking, gorge walking….
 It’s got them all!